hygieia/api-audit/README.md

 	server.port=8080
 	```

 	**Note**: The 'jasypt.encryptor.password' system property is used to decrypt the database password.
-For more information, refer to [Encrypted Properties](../collectors/collectors.md#encrypted-properties).

-## API Properties File
+## API Properties Section

-The sample `api-audit.properties` file lists parameters with sample values to configure the audit API layer.
+The sample `api-audit.properties` lists parameters with sample values to configure the audit API layer.
 Set the parameters based on your environment setup.

 ```properties
 # api-audit.properties